Mood Stabilizer Options page

 Carbamazepine can rarely cause a severe anemia -- your bone marrow stops making red blood cells.
 Less rarely, though still very uncommonly, it can cause the marrow to stop making white blood cells.
 These are your infection-fighting cells, and without enough, you would be vulnerable to a severe infection.
 Unfortunately, you cannot feel your white blood cell level (too few red cells -- "anemia" -- is a problem you can feel!).
 Therefore blood tests are required at least for the first 6 months when this white cell problem usually shows up; after that, it's much less clear when or even if to monitor; here's a little essay on balancing tests and safety).

-Slow release formulas make a very big difference in tolerability: do not use generics unless forced to by cost factors or the need for tiny dose increments.
+Slow release formulas can make a difference in tolerability: if you cannot tolerated the immediate release 100 or 200 mg , even if you split the dose to 3 times a day (a big hassle, but one way to make the immediate release form workable generics unless forced to by cost factors or the need for tiny dose increments.
 In the U.S., Carbatrol may be superior to Tegretol XR; the manufacturer emphasizes smoother blood levels over time (less "peaks and troughs").

 Carbamazepine increases the activity of enzyme systems in the liver, so that the liver chews up medications more quickly.
 This generally reduces the blood levels of almost any medication metabolized in the liver (most medications are).
 Thus carbamazepine has multiple potential interactions with other common medications, but generally it lowers their levels.
 So the risk to watch for is loss of effectiveness of a medication that was previously working.
 There are two classic medications to watch for in this respect: warfarin (coumadin), a blood thinner; and birth control pills!
 Women on BCPs are at risk of pregnancy when carbamazepine is started and should use additional means of birth control until their cycles are clearly regulated and the dose of carbamazepine is no longer increasing.